Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # Selection of Basic Project Settings
 # ###############################################################

-# define relative path to the main directory of the IsoAgLib
+# define relative path to the main directory if the IsoAgLib
 # - i.e. where both xgpl_src and IsoAgLibExamples are located
 # - use relative path as seen from the work directory where the
 #   update_makefile.sh script is called and the conf_xy file is placed